WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-meetings-2021.md

 #### Who helped you this week?

-* RT and JK helped me and Lotty with planning Milestone 3 work in dev session
+* RT and JK helped me and LC with planning Milestone 3 work in dev session
+  * KW: Fab!
 * SF helped with presentations

 #### What did you achieve?

 * OH community call
 * CC summit presentation
-* Auistica environments workshop
+* Autistica environments workshop
 * Moderation summaries sent out!
 Made some adjustments based on feedback
+  * KW: Aaaaaaaah - well done!! ✨

 #### What did you struggle with?